apache/airavata/modules/registry/registry-core/README.md

    Copy the contents of the migration script that are relevant to the Entity classes changes that you made into the respective migration schema scripts in `../release-migration-scripts/next/DeltaScripts/`.
-All statements should have `IF NOT EXISTS` added so that they can be reapplied and only change the schema when it hasn't already been updated.
+All statements should have `IF NOT EXISTS` (if adding) or `IF EXISTS` (if dropping) added so that they can be reapplied and only change the schema when it hasn't already been updated.
 For example:

    - `CREATE TABLE IF NOT EXISTS ...`
    - `DROP TABLE IF EXISTS ...`